Jacques: Origins

-The origin of this surname ultimately originates from the Latin, Jacobus, which belongs to an unknown progenitor.
-Jacobus comes from the Hebrew name, Yaakov, which translates as "one who follows" or "to follow after".
+The origin of this surname comes from the Latin 'Iacobus', associated with the biblical patriarch Jacob.

 Ancient history

 A French knight returning from the Crusades in the Holy Lands probably adopted the surname from "Saint Jacques" (or "James the Greater").
 James the Greater was one of Jesus' Twelve Apostles, and is believed to be the first martyred apostle.
 Being endowed with this surname was an honor at the time and it is likely that the Church allowed it because of acts during the Crusades.
 Indeed, at this time, the use of biblical, Christian, or Hebrew names and surnames became very popular, and entered the European lexicon.

 Robert J., a Knight Crusader in 1248, was the first documented use of the surname.
 Since then, several personalities who have glorified this surname: Guillaume, secretary of the Duke and auditor of the account in 1413; Thomas, the Archdeacon of Penthievre, the Prior of Pirmil, the Bishop of Leon in 1478, transferred to Dol in 1482, the ambassador of the duke to the Pope in 1486, who died in 1503, and is interred in his cathedral; Jean, the Canon of Dol and Prior of Lehon; François, Lord of the Ville-Carré, and the Provost Marshal in 1577; and Captain of Ploërmel, who prospered in Rennes in 1621; Bernard, a Rennes counsellor in 1653.
 The widespread use of surnames was not evident in Europe until the mid-to-late 16th century, and prior usage was restricted to the noble class.